Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices: Introduction

-Not surprisingly, the decay estimates for the strain and strain gradients generated by a dislocation in the multilattice setting match those of the simple lattice.
-However, there is a perhaps striking difference in the proof.
-A fundamental tool that is used to prove decay of the elastic fields in the simple lattice setting is algebraic decay of the residual atomistic forces evaluated at a continuum elasticity predictor displacement.
-These residual forces are shown to decay at a rate of $|r|^{-3}$ in~\cite{Ehrlacher2013} where $r$ is the distance from the dislocation core, but perhaps surprisingly, these same forces do not in general decay at $|r|^{-3}$ in the multilattice setting.
-What is true in this setting, however, is that the {\em net force on a multi-lattice site} (the sum of the forces on all species of atoms at a single multilattice site) decay at $|r|^{-3}$.
-This fact, along with a strong localisation of multilattice shifts then turns out to be sufficient to prove the expected decay of the strain fields for multilattice dislocations.
+The decay estimates for the strain and strain gradients generated by a dislocation in the multilattice setting match those of the simple lattice, which is initially surprising for the following reason: A fundamental tool that is used to prove decay of the elastic fields in the simple lattice setting is algebraic decay of the residual atomistic forces evaluated at a continuum elasticity predictor displacement.
+These residual forces are shown to decay at a rate of $r^{-3}$ in~\cite{Ehrlacher2013} where $r$ is the distance from the dislocation core, but due to reduced symmetry these same forces do not in general decay as $r^{-3}$ in the multilattice setting.
+However, we find that in the multilattice setting the {\em net force on a multilattice site} (the sum of the forces on all species of atoms at a single multilattice site) still decays as $r^{-3}$.
+This observation, along with a strong localisation of multilattice shifts then turns out to be sufficient to prove the expected decay of the strain fields for multilattice dislocations.

+Our results can be used to establish convergence of numerical methods for simulating crystal defects including direct atomistic simulations~\cite{Ehrlacher2013} as well as various classes of multiscale methods~\cite{multiBlendingArxiv, buze2021numerical, 2021-qmmm3, chen17}.
+Indeed, such direct atomistic computational methods date back decades to~\cite{chang1966edge} which investigated computational methods for dislocations in iron (a simple crystal) and later works including~\cite{nandedkar1987atomic, Nandedkar1990} which investigated dislocations in silicon and other diamond cubic lattices (a multilattice).